Amed Rosario Player Props: Guardians vs. Red Sox

 Amed Rosario At The Plate

-- Rosario has eight doubles, four triples, a home run and 13 walks while batting .223.
+- Rosario is hitting .233 with nine doubles, four triples, a home run and 13 walks.

-- He has gone deep in one of 53 games, and in 0.4% of his plate appearances.
+- He has hit a home run in one of 54 games, and in 0.4% of his plate appearances.

-- In 11 games this year (20.8%), Rosario has picked up an RBI, including two games with multiple runs batted in.
+- In 12 games this season (22.2%), Rosario has picked up an RBI, including two games with multiple runs batted in.

+- He has scored in 20 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.